onedata/onedata-documentation/doc/administering_onedata/luma.md

 to populate the LUMA DB with required mappings can be found in the [next section](#populating-luma-db-with-feeds).

 ### Regular (non-imported) storages
-If the storage import is disabled, LUMA is used to access the storage in the user's context and it is sufficient to provide the [storage credentials](#storage-credentials) mapping.
+If the storage import is disabled, LUMA is used to access the storage in the user's context and it is sufficient to provide the [storage credentials](#storage-credentials) mapping and recommended to set the default space GID in case of POSIX storage (see below).
 The [display credentials](#display-credentials) are optional - LUMA will use defaults if not provided.

 #### Onedata user to storage credentials mapping
 [Storage credentials](#storage-credentials) are acquired differently depending on the storage type.